ekdonald/ekdonald/README.md

 ## My Projects

-#### Risk Modelling
+#### Risk Modelling and Management Projects

-- [Credit Risk Modelling: Probability of Default](https://github.com/ekdonald/Credit-Risk-with-GLMs-Scorecards.git): Summary of the most important points to consider when developing scorecards; Probability of Default Model Development with Generalized Linear Models, and Machine Learning.
-Development of scorecard.
+- [Credit Risk Modelling:](https://github.com/ekdonald/Credit-Risk-with-GLMs-Scorecards.git): Development of scorecards (Forward Looking): Probability of Default, Loss Given Default (LGD), Exposure at Default (EAD).

-- [Credit risk modeling](https://github.com/ekdonald/Credit-Risk-Modelling.git): Credit risk modeling project, the goal is to explore the feasibility of using machine learning algorithms such as Random Forests, and XGBoost to model and assess risks within a dataset.
-The primary objective is to investigate whether these algorithms can effectively analyze the data and provide insights into various types of risks.
+- [Risk modeling](https://github.com/ekdonald/Credit-Risk-Modelling.git): Credit Risk Modelling and Management with Machine Learning (e.g. Random Forests, XGBoost).
+Analyzing data and providing insights into various types of risks within a dataset..

-#### Scientific packages
+#### Scientific projects

 - [Dark Matter and Reheating Tools](https://github.com/ekdonald/DMandReheatingTools.git): A python package for studying all scenarios of reheating in the early universe with decaying/scattering inflaton and evaporating black hole.
 Also, allows compute the relic abundance of dark matter produced by the evaporating PBH.
 Inflaton decays into Standard Model only.